ethanlink255/TCP-Attacks/README.md

 # Project 3 CS 5153

 ### The VMs were not able to be ran, due to computing power restrictions.
 Exploits developed using cheap vps and local box.
+### So values/addrs will differ from those in the VM env

 - For Task 1: please use netwox to perform SYN flooding on a telnet connection from a user to a server, where SYN cookies is off on the server; You do not need to test the case when SYN cookies is on.